dghighfill/flyway-demo/README.md

 Download [Flyway](https://flywaydb.org/documentation/usage/commandline/#download-and-installation) for your target operating system and unzip the files to a directory of your choosing.
 If that link doesn't work try this [one](https://documentation.red-gate.com/fd/command-line-184127404.html?_ga=2.110596549.1336715038.1693659137-1563105326.1693659137).

-#### flyway.conf
+#### flyway.toml

-In the installation directory there is a flyway.conf file that has all the possible configuration options.
-This demo uses a custom configuration file located at `./conf/flyway_sqllite.conf` to connect to the SQLite database.
+In the installation directory there is a `flyway.toml.example` file that has some possible configuration options.
+This demo uses a custom configuration file located at `./conf/flyway_sqllite.toml` to connect to the SQLite database.

 This file stores your connection string, user_id and password to connect to the database.
 You may need to make changes here.